 - Preparedness (Federal Emergency Management Agency)

 Mobile apps and tools can give you easy-to-use information and resources.
 These can help you stay healthy and safe during a disaster.
-To learn how to find other apps for exercise and eating right, please read this tipsheet.

 The tools on this page are designed to provide mobile device users access to Web-based content, including iOS, Android, Blackberry, and mobile-friendly websites.
 Free.